dmeranda/demjson/README.txt

 ========================================================

-demjson was written before Python had any built-in JSON support in its standard library.
-At the time there were just a handful of third-party libraries; and none of them were completely compliant with the RFC.
-Also what I considered to be the best of the group (simplejson) was a compiled C extension.
+demjson was written before Python had any built-in JSON support in its standard library, and there were just a handful of third-party libraries.
+None of those at that time were completely compliant with the RFC, and the best of those required compiled C extensions rather than being pure Python code.

 So I wrote demjson to be: